shaheenp/mygreeneyed/families/dennstaedtiaceae/pteridium/pteridium-aquilinum.md

     - can grow to 20' long or more

 Relevant info:
-  - world’s most widespread fern, which may be explained in part by its many defenses
+  - world's most widespread fern, which may be explained in part by its many defenses

 Ecology & Adaptations:
   - widely distributed throughout Washington